Coding Bootcamp Careers: The Ultimate Guide

 Coding bootcamps are an increasingly popular path to a job in information technology.
-Coding bootcamps are typically short, intensive educational programs that prepare graduates to enter the tech industry by teaching relevant, real-world coding skills.
+Coding bootcamps are typically short, intensive educational programs offered online or in person that prepare graduates to enter the tech industry by teaching relevant, real-world coding skills.

 Bootcamps often offer specialized instruction within a particular field of computer science, like cybersecurity or data analytics.
 In fact, coding bootcamps prepare students for a variety of career paths, from web development to UX/UI design.
 Read on to learn more about these different career tracks, including typical salary levels, job responsibilities, and projected career outlooks.